 FDA Review of Candidates for Addition to the List of Tropical Diseases

 Section 524 does not provide a time period for designation, nor does it establish any designation or disease candidate submission process, other than to specify that the designation must be “by order of the Secretary.”
 FDA’s docket review process is described below.

-To evaluate additional disease candidates submitted to the docket for designation, FDA is reviewing submissions to the docket on an ongoing basis.
-FDA intends to publish in the Federal Register (FR) four times per year:
+To evaluate additional disease candidates submitted to the docket for designation, FDA reviews submissions to the docket on an ongoing basis.
+FDA publishes in the Federal Register (FR):

 - A final order listing any disease that FDA has determined meets the statutory standard for a “tropical disease” (if at least one of the diseases under consideration for the relevant time period under review meets the statutory criteria at that time), and/or

 - A notice explaining which disease(s) FDA believes do(es) not meet the statutory standard for a “tropical disease” (if at least one of the diseases does not meet the criteria based on currently available information)

 In an August 20, 2015, final order FDA described the submission process and its interpretation of the designation criteria.

 FDA encourages those who suggest additional diseases for designation to include in their submission sufficient information to document that the disease meets the criteria set forth in section 524(a)(3)(S) (“any other infectious disease for which there is no significant market in developed nations and that disproportionately affects poor and marginalized populations, designated by order of the Secretary”).
 FDA explained its interpretation of these terms, including the criteria it will consider in evaluating whether these terms have been met, in the August 20, 2015, order.
 FDA encourages interested parties to review this order, and recommends that docket submissions include supporting reference materials and information that address how the criteria described in the order are met.